 Legal 500, 2014

-Edward has a practice which focuses on governance and growth businesses, including those within the SME sector.
-In addition, he has significant experience of infrastructure work (including low carbon energy projects) and complex joint venture structures.
+Edward's practice focuses on governance and growth businesses.
+In addition, he has significant experience of infrastructure work and complex joint venture structures, including significant experience of joint ventures involving public bodies and the deployment green infrastructure.

-Edward is a member of the Law Society Company Law Committee and is on the Lexis PSL Consulting Editorial Board.
+Edward is a member of the Company Law Committee of LSEW and also sits on the Lexis PSL Consulting Editorial Board.

 - Advising on a £700m sale to Unilever PLC;

-- Corporate Governance Code for Small and Mid-Size Quoted Companies (Quoted Companies Alliance).
+- Corporate Governance Code for Small and Mid-Size Quoted Companies (QCA, 2013);

 Articles & Comment